Librarika/manual/docs/cataloging.md

 * The copy entity will then be deleted from the library.

 Note: Instead of deleting a copy from your library, it is better to make it inactive.
-This will ensure that all reference to related circulations will be preserved.
+This will ensure that all reference to related circulation records  will be preserved.

 ---